Kitware/CMake/Help/command/if.rst

  True if the given name is an existing policy (of the form ``CMP<NNNN>``).

 ``if(TARGET target-name)``
- True if the given name is an existing target, built or imported.
+ True if the given name is an existing logical target name such as those created by the :command:`add_executable`, :command:`add_library`, or :command:`add_custom_target` commands.

 ``if(EXISTS path-to-file-or-directory)``
  True if the named file or directory exists.
 Behavior is well-defined